drupal-media/d8-guide/modules/media_entity/twitter.md

 4. Create a twitter app on the twitter [developer site](https://dev.twitter.com/apps/)
 5. Enable read access for your twitter app
 6. Grab your access tokens from the twitter developer site
-7. In your Twitter bundle configuration set "Whether to use Twitter api to fetch tweets or not" to "Yes"" and paste in the "Consumer key", "Consumer secret", "Oauth access token" and the "Oauth access token secret"
+7. In your Twitter bundle configuration set "Whether to use Twitter api to fetch tweets or not" to "Yes"" and paste in the "Consumer key", "Consumer secret", "Oauth access token" and the "Oauth access token secret".

   ![Step 16](images/twitter/step_16.png)
 8. If you want to store the fields that are retrived from Twitter you should create appropriate fields on the created media bundle (image, content and retweet_count by repeating **Step 2** from "Without Twitter API" section and map these fields to the fields provided by Twitter.php.